hallucinogenizer/karsaz-tech-landing-page/DEPLOYMENT.md

 TTL: 3600
 ```

-**Option B: CNAME Record**
+**For www Subdomain (www.karsaztech.com):**

+Add these 4 A records (same IPs as root):
 ```
-Type: CNAME
+Type: A
-Name: @
+Name: www
-Value: yourusername.github.io
+Value: 185.199.108.153
 TTL: 3600

+Type: A
+Name: www
+Value: 185.199.109.153
+TTL: 3600

+Type: A
+Name: www
+Value: 185.199.110.153
+TTL: 3600

+Type: A
+Name: www
+Value: 185.199.111.153
+TTL: 3600
 ```

+**Important for Cloudflare Users:**
+- Set all A records (both root and www) to **DNS-only mode** (grey cloud ☁️, NOT orange cloud 🟠)
+- **DO NOT enable proxying** - GitHub Pages needs direct DNS access for domain verification
+- Proxying can interfere with GitHub's SSL certificate provisioning and domain verification

-*Note: GitHub will verify the domain and create a CNAME file automatically when you add the custom domain in settings.*
+*Note: GitHub will verify the domain and create a CNAME file automatically when you add the custom domain in settings.
+This CNAME file is stored in your repo and doesn't affect your DNS records.*

 ### 4. Environment Variables